STARGÅTE SG-1—Sam & Janet (& Jennifer Hailey) in... | ||||

 "Can't argue with logic," Sam responded, stood, and stripped.
 She tossed her muddy underwear to Janet, knelt and retrieved the P90, then watched as her friend rinsed her intimate garments clean, rubbing them together to dislodge any stubborn grime.

 Dripping but clean, clad only in her dog tags and watch, Janet retrieved her underwear, then padded across the clearing and hung both sets on the clothesline.
 She then strolled back to Sam.
-"You're relieved," she said,
+"You're relieved," she said, and took possession of the P90.

 Sam stepped into the pool and sloshed to the waterfall.
 She scrubbed the mud from her feet and legs, torso, arms, shoulders, neck, and face; then, massaged her hair and scalp.
 Finally, as clean as she could get without soap or shampoo, she emerged from under the splashing cascade.
 Janet was watching the tree line and the cliff, weapon at the ready, slowly turning in a full circle.